SSSD/sssd.io/src/contrib/tests/multihost-tests.rst

 Running multihost tests
 -----------------------

 First, the infrastructure does not yet concern itself with provisioning at all.
-You need to set up a VM to run the tests on yourself, we recommend using the `SSSD Test Suite <https://github.com/SSSD/sssd-test-suite>`_ to handle the provisioning.
+You need to set up an environment to run the tests on yourself, we recommend using the `SSSD CI Containers <https://github.com/sssd/sssd-ci-containers>`_ to handle the provisioning.
 The **tests will modify the machine** so use something disposable.

 Clone and cd into the SSSD github repository: